Informing Queensland’s engineering, defence manufacturing and aeroskills training and skills priorities for the manufacturing industry

 Learn more

-Become a group member, join us as a guest, or attend an event
+Become a group member or join us as a guest

-If you want to join this group, attend as a guest, or register to attend our engagement event series, please fill out the form to submit your interest.
+If you want to join this group or attend as a guest, please fill out the form to submit your interest.

 About the program

-The Engineering Skills and Training Industry Reference Group is coordinated by Manufacturing Skills Queensland through the Industry Skills Advisory program.
+The Engineering, Defence Manufacturing and Aeroskills Skills and Training Industry Reference Group is coordinated by Manufacturing Skills Queensland through the Industry Skills and Jobs Advisor program.

-The Industry Skills Advisory program is an initiative of the Queensland Government, designed to support employer, small business and industry connect and engage with the training sector, government programs and investment.
+The Industry Skills and Jobs Advisor program is an initiative of the Queensland Government, designed to support employer, small business and industry connect and engage with the training sector, government programs and investment.

-The Industry Skills Advisory program is funded by the Queensland Government as part of Skills for Queensland – Great training for quality jobs.
+The Industry Skills and Jobs Advisor program is funded by the Queensland Government.

 QLD Queensland